Gymnopédie No. 1 PDF - Tutorial & Notes

 What piano level is required to play Gymnopédie No. 1?

-Gymnopédie No. 1 is suited for Intermediate level pianists (difficulty score 42/100).
-You'll need to be comfortable with both hands independently, chord patterns, and steady rhythm before tackling this piece.
+Suited for Intermediate level pianists (score 42/100).
+Requires both hands independently, chord patterns, and steady rhythm.

 What is the mood or feel of Gymnopédie No. 1?

 Tender and flowing, easy as a spring afternoon, breathed out with agonizing patience — woven into a continuous, unbroken line.
-It belongs to the Piano · Classical Piano · Nhạc Piano cổ điển genre.
-The piece is played at 34 BPM.
+Played at 34 BPM.